|Uruguayan tobacco packaging. Photo: Andrew Sorensen. Used under Creative Commons license.|

 Since the 2010 complaint to the ICSID, Philip Morris has expanded its war on national tobacco packaging regulations.
 In 2011, the company sued Australia in local courts over the Tobacco Plain Packaging Act, but lost.
 The company has now appealed the decision to the United Nations Commission on International Trade Law, claiming that 2011 law violates a 1993 bilateral treaty between Australia and Hong Kong.

-Philip Morris has been more successful with a 2013 lawsuit in Thailand where courts have ordered the temporary suspension of a new tobacco packaging law.
-It is not alone in this fight - Japan Tobacco, another major tobacco giant, has also sued Thailand http://www.bloomberg.com/news/2013-06-25/japan-tobacco-said-it-sued-thailand-over-health-warnings.html
+Philip Morris was initially more successful with a 2013 lawsuit in Thailand where courts ordered the temporary suspension of a new tobacco packaging law.
+Nor was it not alone in this fight - Japan Tobacco, another major tobacco giant, also sued Thailand.
+However the Thai government ultimately defeated the tobacco companies in court, forcing them to place warnings that covered 85 percent of both front and back of cigarette packets.

 “They are in this to convince governments it’s not worth the cost to enact laws to reduce tobacco’s appeal,” Chris Bostic, deputy director for policy at Action on Smoking and Health, a Washington-based NGO told Bloomberg.
 “It’s about chilling countries from moving forward.”
 And it is having an effect - both New Zealand and the United Kingdom said to have slowed their plain packaging laws while they watch the outcome of the Uruguay-Philip Morris dispute.